ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 _Figure 1-3.
 Cassandra Logical Datamodel_

-## SQL Queries to Address the questions
+## III Query Analysis: A) SQL Queries to Address the Questions

 -- Q1: Load customer profile for a given user_id
 ```